greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="row_security"></a>row\_security

-**Note:** This configuration parameter has no effect on roles which bypass every row security policy, for example, superusers and roles configured with the `BYPASSRLS` attribute.
+> **Note** This configuration parameter has no effect on roles which bypass every row security policy, for example, superusers and roles configured with the `BYPASSRLS` attribute.

 Controls whether to raise an error in lieu of applying a row security policy.
 When set to `on`, policies apply normally.
 When set to `off`, queries which would otherwise apply at least one policy fail.